 Film director Volker Schlöndorff (b.
-1939 in Wiesbaden, Germany), who gained world-wide fame and popularity with his highly acclaimed film version of “The Tin Drum” (“Die Blechtrommel,” 1979, Academy Award winner as Best Foreign-Language film), based on the novel by author Günter Grass (1927-2015), recently finished in New York his latest film, “Return to Montauk.”
+1939 in Wiesbaden, Germany), who gained worldwide fame and popularity with his highly acclaimed film version of “The Tin Drum” (originally titled “Die Blechtrommel,” 1979, Academy Award winner as Best Foreign-Language film), based on the novel by author Günter Grass (1927-2015), recently finished in New York his latest film, “Return to Montauk.”

-In your formative years as a filmmaker, the Paris Cinémathèque was very crucial to you, if I’m correct?
+Mr. Schlöndorff, if I’m correct, during your formative years, the Paris Cinémathèque was very crucial to you?

-Is that also one of the reasons why you made so many years later your documentary about Billy Wilder [1906-2002]?
+Is that also a reason why you made so many years later your documentary about Billy Wilder [1906-2002]?

 Well, I don’t think I ever saw a film of his at the Cinémathèque.
 He was considered too commercial for them [laughs].
 Maybe “Double Indemnity” played, but other than that, his movies like “Some Like It Hot” , “The Apartment” and so on, they were playing on the Champs-Elysées: after all, they were the major success films at the time.
-I first met Billy Wilder in 1975 or 1976 when he came to Munich to do “Fedora,” he had seen “The Lost Honor of Katharina Blum” and from then on – to his death – we were close friends.
+I first met Billy Wilder in 1975 or 1976 when he came to Munich to do “Fedora,” he had seen “The Lost Honor of Katharina Blum” , and from then on—to his death—we were close friends.
 Nobody could ever speak better about films and filmmaking than he did.
 That was the reason why I always wanted to record our talks.
-He was not dogmatic, he was always practical and very funny, but he had a very strong moral point of view about human decency.
+He was not dogmatic, he was always practical and funny, but he had a strong moral point of view about human decency.
 That is what’s so wonderful about him.
 He knew all weaknesses of human nature.
-In that sense I am extremely old-fashioned, and those wonderful filmmakers like Billy Wilder or Fred Zinnemann [1907-1997] – very close friends – they shared the same views and they also worked on their first film together, “People on Sunday” [“Menschen am Sonntag,” 1930].
-There was this attitude that if you are privileged to work in films – film is a very powerful medium, then you also have the obligation to use it with extreme care.
+In that sense, I am extremely old-fashioned, and those wonderful filmmakers like Billy Wilder or Fred Zinnemann [1907-1997]—very close friends—they shared the same views, and they also worked on their first film together, “People on Sunday” [“Menschen am Sonntag,” 1930].
+There was this attitude that if you are privileged to work in films—film is a very powerful medium, then you also have an obligation to use it with extreme care.
 A very special obligation: you can manipulate people, so film just for cheap thrills… that’s not allowed.
-That will make people cynical and it will destroy human decency.
+That will make people cynical, and it will destroy human decency.
 People sometimes said that Billy Wilder was the most cynical of all filmmakers, which is not true at all.
-He was funny, but never cynical: he was sceptical, and he always had a very strong attitude as to what a filmmaker is allowed to do or not allowed to do.
-It starts with aesthetics like, for example in a scene, a mother who is told that her son was just run over by a car.
+He was funny but never cynical.
+He was skeptical, and he always had a strong attitude as to what a filmmaker is allowed to do or not allowed to do.
+It starts with aesthetics like, for example, in a scene, a mother who is told that her son was just run over by a car.
 You are not allowed to put your camera on the face of her to film her grief: that is indecent.
-It is just not being done.
-You tell her offstage and then afterwards she comes in front of the camera, or she turns her back to the camera and you stay on her back.
-These kind of very simple human qualities, that is what people like Fred Zinnemann, Billy Wilder, Frank Capra did – I mean, the whole generation of these filmmakers, going as far as David Lean in British films, you know – and that is the best lesson I learned from them, if I learned anything like at all.
+You don’t do that.
+You tell her offstage, and then afterwards, she comes in front of the camera, or she turns her back to the camera and you stay on her back.
+These kinds of very simple human qualities is what people like Fred Zinnemann, Billy Wilder, Frank Capra did—I mean, the whole generation of these filmmakers, going as far as David Lean in British films, you know, and that is the best lesson I learned from them—if I learned anything like at all.
 I don’t know if we learn anything like that from anybody, it just confirmed my own feeling.
-But sometimes it’s helpful if you meet other people with the same point of view, it fortifies in your natural behavior.
+But sometimes it’s helpful if you meet other people with the same point of view; it fortifies in your natural behavior.

 The first of the six-part documentary Mr. Schlöndorff made about Billy Wilder